Selling A Business

 • A financial forecast

 We regularly speak to business owners who believe they have a potential gold mine and expect to command a high selling price based on perceived potential alone.
-This isn’t how it works.
-If a business is simply a concept without a proven revenue stream then there isn’t any value in the eyes of the vast majority of potential buyers.
-The business must be priced correctly as buyers look at many businesses before deciding on a purchase – and they want value for money.
+This isn't how it works.
+If a business is simply a concept without a proven revenue stream then there isn't any value in the eyes of the vast majority of potential buyers.
+The business must be priced correctly as potential purchasers look at many businesses before deciding on a purchase – and they want value for money.

 Another common misconception is that buyers are impressed with revenue figures.
 Sure, they can sound good, but when it comes down to it the only number that matters is the Profit or Cash Surplus to a working owner that a business makes.